 If we settle for good enough, it will become impossible to be great!

-I speak to dealerships weekly that tell me they are “doing pretty good,” so they don’t want to invest in advisor training.
+I speak to repair facilities weekly that tell me they are “doing pretty good,” so they don’t want to invest in advisor training.
 This is a statement that puts your entire service department at the risk of becoming complacent.
 Sometimes I am even quoted statistics on manufacturers averages.
 Should you settle for being an average store according to average standards?
 Should these averages decide how profitable your service department will be?

 Being great is not a matter of circumstance.
 It is a conscious choice.
 Once you have decided to strive for greatness, it’s important to promote it throughout the department.
 Make sure you don’t approach it as “how I am going to be great?” but rather “how are we all going to work together to be great?”
 Good leaders and team players put egos aside.

 Once your service team understands that the standard is greatness, hold individual meetings to discuss each person’s personal goals.
 This isn’t about their career goals or financial obligations; it’s about their dreams and passions.
 What do they want but won’t achieve at the level they are performing at right now?
 Is it a motorcycle, a new home, a vacation?
 Find out what it is, and what it will take to motivate them to reach their goal.
 Here are a few questions to get the process started.

 - What is their personal goal?

 - How much does it cost?

 - How much more do they need sell each month, week, day, or ticket to achieve their goal?